 Water quality generally meets the National Primary Standards established by EPA under the federal Safe Drinking Water Act although the Water System has experienced parameter violations.
-The Authority has entered compliance" under Environmental Matters.
+The Authority has entered into the 2006 Drinking Water Settlement Agreement to address these and other violations.
+See "Regulatory Compliance" under Environmental Matters.
 The Consulting Engineer has evaluated the Authority's Water System and has concluded that the Authority's treatment plants, while aging, pump stations and storage tanks are generally in adequate condition and its dams and wells are in adequate to good condition.
 Well, pump station and storage tank deficiencies are mostly related to an inability to optimize operations and maintenance rather than to deficiencies in basic functions and are being addressed through the Authority's renewal and replacement program.
 Seventeen treatment plants with an aggregate capacity of 48 mgd (approximately 8% of total capacity) are considered to be unacceptable from a compliance standpoint due mainly to exceedances of their combined filter effluent turbidity limits.
 See Section 4 of the Consulting Engineer's Report in Appendix II.
-The 2006 Drinking Water Settlement Agreement and the Authority's CIP address the problems at these non-compliant plants, and the Authority expects their performance to be brought up to regulatory requirements either through scheduled capital improvements and additional staff training and operating systems improvements or through decommissioning over the next 15 years.
+The 2006 Drinking Water Settlement

+Agreement and the Authority's CIP address the problems at these non-compliant plants, and the Authority expects their performance to be brought up to regulatory requirements either through scheduled capital improvements and additional staff training and operating systems improvements or through decommissioning over the next 15 years.
 To prevent future deterioration of its plants, the Authority is working closely with EPA, DOH and EQB to identify current capital improvement and process needs.